Prospects for New Physics from gauge Left-Right-Colour-Family Grand Unification hypothesis: Defining the model from unification principles

 In order to consistently unify the SM gauge and non-SM family interactions one needs a simple group with high enough rank whose reduction down to the SM gauge symmetry should occur in several symmetry breaking steps.
-We set up an ambitious goal to construct a GUT theory where both types of couplings' unification, in gauge and Yukawa sectors, are a dynamically emergent phenomena.
+An ambitious goal here is to construct a GUT theory where both types of couplings' unification, in gauge and Yukawa sectors, are a dynamically emergent phenomena.

 A promising candidate to play such a role is the exceptional $\E{8}$ symmetry that has long been motivated as the one describing the dynamics of massless sectors in superstring theories~\cite{Gursey:1975ki,Achiman:1978vg,Gursey:1981kf,Candelas:1985en} (see also Ref.~\cite{Green:2012oqa}).
 However, it is known that $\E{8}$ is a vector-like symmetry due to the presence of chiral and anti-chiral $\E{6}$ $\bm{27}$-plets in its fundamental representation.
-Therefore, to obtain the chiral nature of known matter we build our GUT framework based upon the geometrical approach of orbifold compatification \cite{Dixon:1985jw,Dixon:1986jc}.
-In this framework, it was shown that the breaking of one single $\E{8}$ group via $\mathbb{Z}_N$ orbifold compactification can occur in several distinct ways containing the $\E{6}$ symmetry and leading to different possibilities for massless chiral matter in four-dimensions depending on the orbifold order $N$ \cite{Katsuki:1989kd}.
-While the usual gauge interactions of the SM belong to the $\E{6}$ remnant of each such compactifications, the remaining group factors for each of the $\E{8}$ reduction patterns can be regarded as candidates for the family symmetry i.e.\ candidates for a new ``horizontal'' gauge symmetry that acts in the space of SM fermion generations and is present below the $\E{8}$ energy scale.
+Therefore, to obtain the chiral nature of known matter one typically relies on the geometrical extra-dimensional symmetry breaking mechanisms such as the orbifold compatification and Wilson-line breaking \cite{Dixon:1985jw,Dixon:1986jc}.
+In this framework, the breaking of a single $\E{8}$ or superstring-inspired $\E{8}\times \E{8}'$ symmetries via $\mathbb{Z}_N$ orbifold compactification can occur in several distinct ways containing, for example, an $\E{6}$ symmetry or other $\E{8}$ subgroups and leading to different possibilities for massless chiral matter in four-dimensions depending on the orbifold order $N$ \cite{Katsuki:1989kd}.
+In a class of scenarios with $\E{6}$ remnant of such a compactification, the usual gauge interactions of the SM belong to the $\E{6}$ gauge group, while the remaining group factors can be regarded as candidates for the family symmetry i.e.\ candidates for a new ``horizontal'' gauge symmetry that acts in the space of SM fermion generations and is present below the $\E{8}$ energy scale.